jlmelville/mize/README.md

 ?mize
 ```

-A vignette is on its way.
+A vignette applying `mize` to a non-trivial optimization problem is available.

 ## Examples